davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Make sure you can always turn off A/B testing quickly in an emergency.
 Recounted one client who was A/B testing login buttons.
 A/B testing caused a massive slow down, but they couldn't turn it off without removing the login button from their site entirely.
 Some 3rd parties (ad providers tealeaf & Oracle were the examples), add a `beforeUnload` handler: they want to finalise data or whatever before the next page load (they use this event because there's no guarantee that the `unload` event will ever fire).
 This can introduce a 1-2s delay when leaving a page with these ads on.

 Double check DevTools waterfall in WebPageTest, as it can be hard to see what's going on.
 Example of game.co.uk: during page load, the browser had initiated 61 image requests before requesting the actual page [wtf?].
-Couldn't tell in devtools, but waterfall chart in webpagetest made it clear.
+Couldn't tell in DevTools, but waterfall chart in webpagetest made it clear.

 Average number of network requests sent by one ad is 56!
 One video ad can  use 3s CPU render time.

-He's tried CSP and sub resource integrity to try to control rogue ads, but not had much sucess.
+He's tried CSP and sub resource integrity to try to control rogue ads, but not had much success.

 RUM: Real user metrics rather than lab metrics (New Relic vs WebPageTest).